WAIT: Feature Warping for Animation to Illustration video Translation using GANs: Method

 \subsection{WAIT}

 To capture temporal relations, our model eliminates the requirement for any auxiliary networks such as optical flow or temporal prediction networks.
 Instead, it warps features extracted from auxiliary frame and reference frame into a single network to generate temporally stable and stylized frames (see Figure~\ref{fig:all-models}).
+We present the detailed description of the generator network of WAIT in Figure~\ref{fig:warp-model}. \\

-In Figure~\ref{fig:warp-model}, we present the detailed description of the generator network of WAIT.
 We use the CycleGAN network without the last convolution layer as the backbone CNN to extract $H\times W \times C$ dimensional features for reference frame $I_t$ at time $\textit{t}$ and a nearby auxiliary frame ($I_{t+\delta}$) at time $\textit{t} + \delta$ where $\delta$ is randomly picked from the set $\{-2,...,+2\}$, respectively.
 Then, we calculate the difference of these feature maps $\Delta_{F} = I_t - I_{t+\delta}$.
 This difference map is fed to the \textit{Offset Network} which consists of eight convolutional blocks where each block is composed of two sequences of a $3 \times 3$ convolution layer, an Instance Norm~\cite{IN} and a ReLU layer.
 These blocks are used to extract offset features.
 After offset features are calculated, five parallel \textit{Warping Layers} are used to warp the auxiliary frame $I_{t+\delta}$ with offset features to generate a stylized version of the input frame $I_t$.
 A warping layer consists of a dilated convolution and a deformable convolution layer.
 Dilated and deformable convolution layers have $3 \times 3$ kernels.
 When we consider a single warping layer, the offset features are first fed to a dilated convolution filter.
 The outputs of dilated convolution filter is used as offset values of deformable convolution layer and the auxiliary frame is fed to this deformable layer.
 We use five separate warping layers to capture offset features in different resolutions with increasing dilation values from $3$ to $24$.
 In the final stage, outputs of each deformable layer are stacked and then a final convolution layer with $7 \times 7$ kernels is followed by Tanh activation to generate stylized image.

 Only the source domain contains temporal relations.
 We didn't observe any improvements using warping layers for both generators in our experiments.
 Therefore, in our model only $G_X$ contains warping layers and $G_Y$ contains backbone CNN with final convolution layer i.e. the same network in CycleGAN~\cite{cyclegan}.
 Since WAIT model outputs a single stylized image, we use the same training strategy and loss functions as in CycleGAN.